pubpub/platform/core/lib/authentication/README.md

 Auth tokens are used to authenticate users.

-They are used in two places:
+They are used in one place:

--   The integrations, for legacy reasons.
 -   /magic-link

 Ideally, we do not need to think about auth tokens much as we are writing pages.
 The tokens get exchanged for sessions, which have a certain type (see below).